The Tatla Resource Association has come together with our neighbours, Alexis Creek Tsi Del Del First Nation, to manage our surrounding forest.

 an introduction to the eniyud community forest (ecf)

-More information on Tatla Resource Association and an interview with Dave King, Chairperson of the TRA can be found here.
+More information on Tatla Resource Association and an interview with Dave King, former chairperson of the TRA can be found here.

 forest health

 Our forests face significant challenges due to climate change, industry, and fire suppression.
 The long life cycle of evergreens makes it difficult for them to adapt to a rapidly changing environment.
-Here we speak with Joe Cortese, the Forest Health Consultant for the Eniyud Community Forest, to gain insight on monitoring the health of our surrounding forest.
+Here we speak with Joe Cortese, the Forest Health Consultant, to gain insight on monitoring the health of our surrounding forest.

 PLEASE GIVE A BRIEF EXPLANATION OF YOUR ROLE AS THE FOREST HEALTH CONSULTANT.